xphillyx/PostSharp.Samples/PostSharp.Samples.ExceptionHandling/README.md

 # PostSharp.Samples.ExceptionHandling

 Handling exceptions is the bread and butter of every programmer, especially those using the code throwing exceptions.
-Surely it's happened to you.
+Surely it has happened to you.
-You had no idea when and what might the method you call throw.
-Or worse, what a method called by that method might throw that the author did not anticipate.
+You had no idea when and what might the called method throw on you.
+Or worse, what something buried deep in the call tree may throw that the author of the method did not anticipate.

 Frankly, this happens in every application and gets worse as its lifecycle progresses.
 As the time flows, you are pushed to patch the code here and there, for this kind of exception and that.
 Mostly, you handle exceptions that have nothing to do with the code where you need to handle them.
 You log